Step 3: Control the risks — make psychosocial safety real

 This is where insight becomes prevention – and where care becomes compliance.

-⚙️ Step 3: Implementing Control Measures
+⚙️ Implementing Control Measures

 According to Safe Work Australia’s Risk Management Process, Step 3 involves implementing control measures that are targeted, evidence-based, and embedded into daily work practices.